edincubator/edi-doc/source/big-data-stack/tools/hbase.rst

   :ref:`technical-support`.

-For querying the table created previously in this tutorial, we must define a table view in Phoenix.
-Rember that this step has to be requested to EDI's Technical Support:
+For querying the table created previously in this tutorial, we must define a table view in Phoenix. **Remember that this step has to be requested to EDI's Technical Support**:

 .. code-block:: console